Huzaifa-Arif/Huzaifa-Arif.github.io/README.md

 - IEEE International Workshop on Machine Learning for Signal Processing (MLSP 2023)

 ## Recent News
+- Jan 2024 : Submitted my work based on composite gradient based bias mitigation algorithm in Federated Learning to ICML 2024

-- Nov 2023: Submitted work in IBM Internship to CVPR 2024
+- Jan 2024:  Submitted work in IBM Internship (Data Leakage in Residual Network)) to ICML 2024
 - May 2023: Started my IBM internship with mentors Pin-Yu Chen and Keerthiram Murugesan
 - Feb 2023: Filed a patent of Reprogrammable FL with IBM (under review)
 - Oct 2022: Internship work (Reprogrammable FL) accepted at SATML 2023